PardhuMadipalli/coding-practice/index.markdown

 - [Code for merge sort]({{ site.code_path }}sorting/MergeSort.java)
 - [Code for merge sort with linked list](https://www.geeksforgeeks.org/dsa/merge-sort-for-linked-list/)

+    {: .note }
-  - In this code, the author used _recursion_ intelligently in the merge function.
+    In this code, the author used _recursion_ intelligently in the merge function.

 ### Quick sort
 - Time complexity